ralvescosta/medium_go_circleci_and_sonarqube/README.md

             - report.json
 ```

-That job is a quite equal than the others, we has thee runners, the first to get the golang pkgs, the second one to run the unit tests and the last one to run the coverage.
-Now our workflows looks like:
+That job is quite equal to the others, we have thee runners, the first to get the GoLang pkg’s, the second one to run the unit tests, and the last one to run the coverage.
+Now our workflows look like this:

 ```yml
 workflows: